dietmarkuehl/P3552-task/lazy.md

 immediately despite using scheduler affinity.
-That may be the case when using an inline scheduler, i.e., a scheduler with an operation state whose `start()` immediately completes: the scheduled work gets executed as soon as `set_value()` is called.
+That may be the case when using an inline scheduler, i.e., a scheduler with an operation state whose `start()` immediately completes: the scheduled work gets executed as soon as `set_value(std::move(rcvr))` is called.

-Another potential for stack overflows is when optimizing the behavior for work is known to not move to another scheduler: in that case there isn't really any need to use `continue_on` to get back to the scheduler where the operation was started!
+Another potential for stack overflows is when optimizing the behavior for work which is known to not move to another scheduler: in that case there isn't really any need to use `continue_on` to get back to the scheduler where the operation was started!
 The execution remained on that scheduler all along.
 However, not rescheduling the work